VillageChief/codescancloud-scan/README.md

 ## Support

-If you would like help with this pipe, or you have an issue or feature request, [let us know on our community forum](https://community.sonarsource.com/tags/c/help/sc/bitbucket).
+If you would like help with this pipe, or you have an issue or feature request, [let us know on support system](mailto:support@code-scan.com).

 If you are reporting an issue, please include: